How to find the scrolling direction in .NET MAUI ListView(SfListView)?

 property of the scrollView

-object gives the current scroll position.
-By comparing these two values, we can determine the scroll direction.
+object provides the current scroll position.
+By comparing these values, the scroll direction (‘Up’ or ‘Down’) is determined.

 Conclusion

-I hope you enjoyed learning about how to detect scroll direction in .NET MAUI ListView.
+I hope you enjoyed learning how to detect scroll direction in .NET MAUI ListView.

-You can refer to our .NET MAUI ListView feature tour page to know about its other groundbreaking feature representations and documentation, and how to quickly get started for configuration specifications.
-You can also explore our .NET MAUI ListView example to understand how to create and manipulate data.
+You can refer to our .NET MAUI ListView feature tour page to know about its other groundbreaking feature representations and documentation, and how to quickly get started with configuration specifications.
+Explore our .NET MAUI ListView example to understand how to create and manipulate data.